 Concert band is a full year course for students who desire to become advanced players.
 Attendance at all performances is required in order to receive full credit for the class.
 Students will continue their study of music theory, history, and performance and musicianship skills.
 Students will continue to refine their tone production, intonation, balance and blend with other players in the ensemble.
-The annual ISSEA Band Festival is an event to which a selected group of musicians will travel.
-Students will have the opportunity to audition to join AMIS High School Honor Band Festivals every few years in rotation with the Middle School honor band festivals, should their audition recordings be accepted.
+Students will have the opportunity to audition to join AMIS High School Honor Band Festivals every few years in rotation with the middle school honor band festivals, should their audition tapes be accepted.